eggvoice/eggvoice.github.io/index.md

 ## Results Comparison

-The results from image segmentation and LIDAR processing yield similar outcomes:
+The results from image segmentation and LIDAR processing yield similar outcomes except the highlighted areas:

 ![Compare Results](img/treebeard/compare_results.png)
 ![Result Analysis](img/treebeard/result_analysis.png)

 ## Summary

-As mentioned in the previous post, it is fortunate that both aerial and LIDAR data sources are available in the Lefthand Creek Watershed region, where the Watershed Center is focused.
-We have developed workflows to process either data source, producing comparable results, which is very useful for foresters.
+As mentioned in the previous post, we are fortunate to have both aerial and LIDAR data sources available in the Lefthand Creek Watershed region, where the Watershed Center is focused.
+We have developed workflows to process either data source, producing comparable results that will be very useful for the Watershed Center's foresters.
+This project has been an incredibly valuable learning exercise with practical benefits for all parties involved.

+As a reminder, you can find the links to the source codes right below the title above.
+I hope these resources will be valuable to anyone who comes across them.

 # Forest Horizontal Heterogeneity
 This is a quick update on developing a tool for [the Watershed Center](https://watershed.center/).
 The initial goal is to create a GIS plug-in for identifying openings in forests which would aid our target users - forest managers like [Eric Frederick](https://watershed.center/about/staff/eric-frederick/) to assess the distribution of openings in the forest.
 The tool will be used to supporting the Watershed Center's vision of "[a] healthy and resilient watershed that can sustain wildfire and other natural disturbances to protect communities, keep water supplies reliable, and support diverse flora and fauna for current and future generations."